Laser jammer reviews: best laser jammers 2020

-Laser jammer review: best laser jammers of 2017?
+Laser jammer reviews: what are tge best laser jammers of 2020?

-Laser Jammer Reviews of AntiLaser Priority (ALP), Blinder HP-905 Compact, Escort Laser Shifter Pro, Stinger VIP Laser HD
+Laser Jammer Reviews of TMG Alpha-15, AntiLaser Priority (ALP), Blinder HP-905 Compact, Escort ZR5/ZW5, Stinger Laser Defense

 A lot has changed since the last laser jammer reviews article I wrote years ago.
-Ironically, the biggest and most significant changes have come from the police laser gun manufacturers, not the laser jammer manufacturers, and they have proven capable of staying ahead of the laser jammer manufacturers.
+Ironically, the biggest and most significant changes facing laser jammers have come from the police laser gun manufacturers, not the laser jammer manufacturers themselves, and they have proven capable of giving the laser jammer manufacturers a run for their money.
 Police lasers have been appearing that are more difficult to jam as well as detect with some laser detectors / radar detectors.

 Legality of Use

 While radar jammers have been outlawed for years nationally at the federal level, individual states, provinces, and other countries have recently begun outlawing laser jammers.
-Today, most of Canada’s provinces have outlawed them as has a good number of European countries.
-Don’t even think about operating a jammer in China, U.K, or Australia.
+Today, most of Canada’s provinces have outlawed the use of laser jammers as has a good number of European countries.
+Don’t even think about operating a laser jammer in China, U.K, or Australia.

 Just recently a driver was imprisoned in England for being caught operating laser jammers and others face similar consequences.
-In Hong Kong, a driver that I personally knew, had his Mazda 6, that was outfitted with jammers, confiscated by the authorities not to have it returned.
+In Hong Kong, a driver that I personally knew, had his Mazda 6, that was outfitted with laser jammers, confiscated by the authorities not to have it returned.
 That cost him upwards of $30,000 in equivalent U.S. dollars.
+Similar instances have also been documented in Australia.
+These police departments don’t take kindly to being jammed, to say the least.

 Fortunately, in the U.S., penalties are not quite that severe.
-Nonetheless, if you are thinking of purchasing a laser jammer, familiarize yourself with the laws in the areas you drive.
+Nonetheless, if you are thinking of purchasing a laser jammer, familiarize yourself with the laser jamming laws in the areas you routinely drive.

-As of today the states that outlaw their use include: Alaska, California, Colorado, Illinois, Minnesota, Oklahoma, Nebraska, South Carolina, Tennessee, Texas, Utah, Virginia, and the District of Columbia.
+As of today the states that outlaw the use of laser jammers include: Alaska, California, Colorado, Illinois, Minnesota, Oklahoma, Nebraska, South Carolina, Tennessee, Texas, Utah, Virginia, and the District of Columbia.
 In Canada only the more western provinces allow the use of jammers: British Columbia, Alberta, and Saskatchewan.
 All other provinces, watch out.
-Drive with them at your own risk.
+Drive with laser jammers at your own risk.

 Today, DragonEye Technology makes several guns that are quite inexpensive which use variable and random or “pseudo-random” pulse-rates, rendering all of the laser jammers that solely rely on conventional look-up table algorithms useless against them.